Azure-Samples/ms-identity-javascript-react-tutorial/3-Authorization-II/2-call-api-b2c/README.md

 > In the steps below, "ClientID" is the same as "Application ID" or "AppId".

 1. Open the `SPA\src\authConfig.js` file.
-1. Find the key `msalConfig.auth.clientId` and replace the existing value with the application ID (clientId) of `ms-identity-react-c3s2-spa` app copied from the Azure portal.
+1. Find the key `msalConfig.auth.clientId` and replace the existing value with the application ID (clientId) of `ms-identity-react-c3s2-spa` app copied from the Microsoft admin center.
 1. Find the key `protectedResources.apiTodoList.scopes` and replace the existing value with the Scopes.

 To setup your B2C user-flows, do the following: